SustechSTA303/STA303-Assignment03/README.md

 Then, open `visualization_underground/path_{algorithm}_{Heuristic}.html` to view the path.

-And in `images/`, you can compare the distance and time of different algorithms and Heuristic
+And in `images/`, you can compare the distance and time of different algorithms and Heuristic.

 ### File Description
 - [london](london)